mozilla-services/docs/source/storage/apis-1.2.rst

     r = server.get("/collection")
     last_modified = r.headers["X-Last-Modified"]

-    wbos = generate_changes_to_the_collection()
+    bsos = generate_changes_to_the_collection()

     headers = {"X-If-Unmodified-Since": last_modified}
-    r = server.post("/collection", wbos, headers)
+    r = server.post("/collection", bsos, headers)
     if r.status == 412:
         print "WRITE FAILED DUE TO CONCURRENT EDITS"

 The client may choose to abort the write, or to merge the changes from the server and re-try with an updated value of **X-Last-Modified**.

-A similar technique can be used to safely update a single WBO using **PUT /storage/<collection>/<id>**.
+A similar technique can be used to safely update a single BSO using **PUT /storage/<collection>/<id>**.

-Example: creating a WBO only if it does not exist
+Example: creating a BSO only if it does not exist
 -------------------------------------------------

-To specify that a WBO should be created only if it does not already exist, use the **X-If-Unmodified-Since** header with the special value of 0::
+To specify that a BSO should be created only if it does not already exist, use the **X-If-Unmodified-Since** header with the special value of 0::

     headers = {"X-If-Unmodified-Since": "0"}